4-6-0: Tender locomotives

 During the second half of the nineteenth and first half of the twentieth centuries, the 4-6-0 was constructed in large numbers for passenger and mixed traffic service.
 A natural extension of the 4-4-0 American wheel arrangement, the four-wheel leading bogie gave good stability at speed and allowed a longer boiler to be supported, while the lack of trailing wheels gave a high adhesive weight.

 The primary limitation of the type was the small size of the firebox, which limited power output.
 In passenger service, it was eventually superseded by the 4-6-2 Pacific type whose trailing truck allowed it to carry a greatly enlarged firebox.
-Prussia and Saxonia however went directly to the 2-8-2 Mikado type (pr.
+Prussia and Saxony however went directly to the 2-8-2 Mikado type (pr.
 P10(39) / sax.
 XX HV(19) class); Karl Gölsdorf reversed the 2′C1 Pacific type to the 2-6-4 Adriatic type to accommodate an even larger firebox and better curve performance (type 310).
 For freight service, the addition of a fourth driving axle created the 4-8-0 Mastodon type, which was rare in North America, but became very popular on Cape gauge in Southern Africa.

 Tank locomotives

 The 4-6-0T locomotive version was a far less common type.
-It was used for passenger duties during the first decade of the twentieth century, but was soon superseded by the 4-6-2T Pacific, 4-6-4T Hudson and 2-6-4T Adriatic types, on which larger fire grates were possible.
-During the First World War, the type was also used on narrow gauge military railways.
+It was used for passenger duties during the first decade of the twentieth century, but was soon superseded by the 4-6-2T Pacific, 4-6-4T Hudson and 2-6-4T Adriatic types, on which larger fuel bunkers were possible.
+During the First World War, the type was also used on narrow-gauge military railways.